DontCallMeJennay/Case-Study-Declutter/README.md

 ## Recommendations

-Clarify the most important goal of the page with the client.
+Clarify the most important goal of the site with the client.

 Simplify, simplify.
 * Prioritize which items are front-page info and move or discard the rest.